Caregiver Center - Adult Day Health Center

-Normal business hours are Monday - Friday from 7 a.m. – 5:30 p.m.
-Please see below for information regarding inclement weather closings.
+Normal business hours for ADHC centers are Monday to Friday from 7 a.m. to 5:30 p.m.

 Support and Education for Caregivers

-The Adult Day Health Care program provides ongoing support groups and educational programs for caregivers.
+The ADHC program provides ongoing support groups and educational programs for caregivers.
 Staff is always available to help address specific caregiving concerns.

 The support groups are led by nurses from the centers and are designed to provide an opportunity for caregiver support and networking.
-You are welcome to attend a support group even if you do not have a family member enrolled in Adult Day Health Care.
-Please contact the individual center for more information.
+You are welcome to attend a support group even if you do not have a family member enrolled in ADHC.
+Please contact the individual ADHC center for more information.

 Respite care provided and a pot luck dinner

 Second Tuesday of the month at 4:30 p.m.